Improving the healthcare of pregnant women and their babies in Malawi

 Co-funded by: The Bill & Melinda Gates Foundation

 Malawi is one of the poorest countries in the world and its health sector is heavily underfunded.
-Even though maternal and neonatal mortality have fallen by more than half since 1990, 439 women still die for every 100,000 live births; twice the global average.
-27 out of every 1,000 infants die within the first month; fifty per cent more than in the rest of the world.
-In Germany, the numbers are six and three.
+Even though maternal and neonatal mortality have fallen by more than half since 1990, 439 women still die for every 100,000 live births.
+This is twice the global average.
+27 out of every 1,000 infants die within the first month, which is 50 per cent more than in the rest of the world.
+By way of reference, in Germany, the numbers are six and three.

-The Malawi German Health Programme works with the national Ministry of Health and Population, the local governments of the four partner districts Dedza, Lilongwe, Mchinji and Ntcheu to create the conditions in which doctors, nurses and midwives can provide good maternal and newborn care.
+The Malawi German Health Programme works with the Ministry of Health and the local councils of the four target districts (Dedza, Lilongwe, Mchinji and Ntcheu) to create the conditions in which doctors, nurses and midwives can provide good maternal and newborn care.
 In line with the National Health Policy and the National Health Sector Strategic Plan II this includes:

 - Creating a better-motivated and more skilled health workforce by applying human resource management tools